RainerWaldmann/wastewater/Readme.md

 7th column: primer sequence

 **A row with a forward primer is  followed by a  row with a reverse primer.
-A row with a reverse primer is  followed by a  row with a forward primer.**
+A row with a reverse primer is  followed by a  row with a forward primer.** If there are e.g. two optional reverse primers for an amplicon the forward primer has to be repeated with another name.

 Only files with the extension .bed are considered.

 Example bed files are in the AmpliconPanels directory

-**--writesplitbams, -s** writes one additional output bam for each amplicon panel, optional flag
+**--writesplitbams, -s : ** writes one additional output bam for each amplicon panel, optional flag

-**--writeNonMatching, -n** writes an additional output bam for non assigned records, Use this flag to find errors in amplicon bed files. optional flag
+**--writeNonMatching, -n : ** writes an additional output bam for non assigned records, Use this flag to find errors in amplicon bed files. optional flag

 ## 4. Generate variation frequency data

 generate a TSV file with frequencies for each variation

-**mpileup**
+**mpileup** generates a text pileup file

     samtools mpileup -A -d 600000 -B -Q 0 --reverse-del -f $sarsCovRef $outDir/outbam.bam > $outDir/out.mpileup

-**mpileupparser**
+**mpileupparser** parses the pileup file and generates a variation frequency table

 custom java software ,jar : ./Java/MpileupParser

     java -jar /home/rainer/apps/wastewater/MpileupParser-1.0.jar -i $outDir/out.mpileup -o $outDir/ivar.tsv

+an alternate option is the iVar software https://github.com/andersen-lab/ivar.
+However, we use our custom software since We filter out most of the background variations due to low quality reads by filtering out variations which are only backed by low quality reads or skewed forward reverse balance.  iVar does not provide those information for indels.

+## 4. Generate sequencing depth data

+samtools depth $outDir/outbam.bam > $outDir/depth.tsv

+# Data Analysis

+Python script